MicrosoftDocs/bot-docs/articles/adaptive-expressions/adaptive-expressions-prebuilt-functions.md

 And returns the result **2.5**.

-This example concat the specified items:
+This example concats the specified items:

 ```
 add('hello',null)